Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 This upgrade guide targets projects using the MLAPI version 12.1.7 and earlier that were installed by the MLAPI installer or by cloning the source code from Github.

 :::important
-If your project uses a Package Manager version of Unity MLAPI, this guide is not relevant.
-Continue to getting started and
+If your project uses a Package Manager version of  Netcode for GameObjects (Netcode), this guide is not relevant.
 :::

 The aqcuisiton of MLAPI has been a unique event in Unity history.
 In our efforts to integrate MLAPI into the Unity ecosystem, we are providing it in a Unity package.